UK avoided recession last year by narrowest of margins. It might not be so lucky in 2023 - KESQ

 By Olesya Dmitracova and Rob North, CNN

-Gross domestic product (GDP) had fallen 0.2% in the July-September period, and two consecutive quarters of contraction would have pushed the country into a recession.
-GDP for the December quarter showed zero growth.
+Gross domestic product (GDP) had fallen 0.2% in the July-September quarter, and two consecutive quarters of contraction would have pushed the country into a recession.
+GDP for the October-December period showed zero growth, the Office for National Statistics (ONS) said Friday.

 The-CNN-Wire